 When the grades for courses (Table 3) were compared between the two semesters, there was no significant difference.
 That is, the use of Google Forms did not result in the performance improvement as measured by grade distribution.
 Further, there was no significant gender effect.
-However, it should be noted that the letter grades for the course can be influenced by non-objective factors, such as curving, end-of-semester extra credit and class participation score.
+However, it should be noted that the letter grades for the course can be influenced by non-objective factors, such as curving and class participation score.